CurveDocs/curve-docs/docs/factory/overview.md

 !!! warning "Limitations"

-    Please carefully review the limitations of the factory prior to deploying a new pool.
+    Please carefully review the limitations of the factory before deploying a new pool.
 Deploying a pool using an incompatible token could result in **permanent losses to liquidity providers and/or traders**.
 Factory pools cannot be killed and tokens cannot be rescued from them!

-    - The token within the new pool must expose a decimals method and use a maximum of 18 decimal places.
+    - The token within the new pool must expose a decimal method and use a maximum of 18 decimal places.
     - The token’s `transfer` and `transferFrom` methods must revert upon failure.
-    - Successful token transfers must move exactly the specified number of tokens between the sender and receiver.
+    - Successful token transfers must move the specified number of tokens between the sender and receiver.
-      Tokens that take a fee upon a successful transfer may cause the pool to break or act in unexpected ways.
+      Tokens that take a fee upon a successful transfer may cause the pool to break or act unexpectedly.
     - Pools deployed by the factory cannot be paused or killed.